syedhassaanahmed/azure-data-manager/README.md

 ## Introduction

 Organizations which produce large volumes of data are increasingly investing in exploring better ways to analyze and extract key insights from this data.
-These organizations often face the challenge of diving into _data ponds_ and making the right dataset available to the prime beneficiaries i.e. Data Analysts/Data Scientists.
+These organizations face the challenge of diving into _data ponds_ and often struggle to make the right dataset available to the prime beneficiaries i.e. Data Analysts/Data Scientists.

 This project aims to provide a template for exploring, ingesting, transforming, analyzing and showcasing data using Azure Data platform.
-We've used Azure Cosmos DB as the storage for data catalog.
+We've leveraged Azure Cosmos DB SQL API as storage layer for data catalog.
+Azure Blob Storage serves as the defacto store for all semi-structured data (e.g. JSON, CSV, Parquet files).
 Azure Data Factory v2 performs the orchestration duties with Azure Databricks providing the compute for all transformation.
-The front-end interface of this project is an ASP.NET Core application.
+The front-end interface of this project is an ASP.NET Core application which reads catalog definitions and creates Data Factory entities using the [.NET Core SDK](https://docs.microsoft.com/en-us/azure/data-factory/quickstart-create-data-factory-dot-net).

 ## Architecture